stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-start-a-jekyll-site.md

 layout: post
 title: Start a Jekyll Site
 tags: Jekyll GitHub Ruby Bundler Markdown Liquid
-abstract: "Get started using Jekyll to quicky and easily build static sites with Markdown and Liquid."
+abstract: "Get started using Jekyll to quickly and easily build static sites with Markdown and Liquid."
 ---
 **There are a lot of reasons** to like Jekyll as a site building / blogging platform.
 Here are some of my favorites: